What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 Hospitals are still struggling to source many essential supplies to allow them to serve a surge of patients.
 There's regional variation, but the AEI road map suggests that, on average, hospitals need to double their intensive care unit and ventilator capacity to care for critically ill COVID-19 patients, and that the supply of personal protective equipment should be stable so health care workers can protect themselves from infection.

-Adalja is encouraged by efforts for hospitals and communities to share resources with each other, so that limited equipment can be targeted to the right place.
+Adalja is encouraged by efforts by hospitals and communities to share resources with each other, so that limited equipment can be targeted to the right places.
 He said that progress has already been made in "being able to rapidly move ventilators from one part of a country to another part of the country as the need arises."
-A public-private partnership called the "Dynamic Ventilator Reserve" announced on Tuesday, aims to facilitate this kind of coordination between hospitals across the country.
+A public-private partnership called the "Dynamic Ventilator Reserve," announced on Tuesday, aims to facilitate this kind of coordination between hospitals across the country.

 5. Zero in on effective treatments

 At the moment there's no clear evidence on an effective therapy for COVID-19.
-Right now, it's a waiting game as data on various treatments starts to roll in.
+Right now, it's a waiting game as data on various treatments start to roll in.

 The Milken Institute is tracking dozens of different clinical trials underway to test treatments.
-Researchers are testing everything from antibody-based therapies, to antiviral medicines, as well as existing drugs including hydroxychloroquine that could be repurposed to help treat COVID-19.
+Researchers are testing everything from antibody-based therapies to antiviral medicines, as well as existing drugs including hydroxychloroquine that could be repurposed to help treat COVID-19.
 It's too soon to say if drugs such as the antiviral remdesivir, are effective, but the company behind this drug says it will have some preliminary results from a study at the end of April.

 "Maybe in weeks or months, we may start to get some data from some of the experimental drugs to see how well they work," says Adalja.
 "But truly, unequivocally effective antiviral treatment may take some time to develop."
 A simple pill to treat coronavirus outside of a hospital, like Tamiflu for influenza, is even further out, he says.